razorpay/blade/rfcs/2023-11-08-font-loading-strategy.md

 These are the weights and styles being used right now

-**Tasa Orbiter:** 400, 500, 600
+**TASA Orbiter:** 400, 500, 600
 **Inter:** 400, 500, 600

 **Conclusion**

-We'll be using variable fonts in both Tasa and Inter based on the size below-
+We'll be using variable fonts in both TASA and Inter based on the size below-

 |                  | **Static**                 | **Variable**                    |
 | ---------------- | -------------------------- | ------------------------------- |